 Most people have never heard of a little-known agency called ChexSystems, but it can have serious consequences for those who’ve had problematic relationships with financial institutions.
 ChexSystems operates much like the credit score system in that it tracks financial transgressions and can affect future banking relationships.
-However, the similarities end there.

 Featured Bank: Chime